playfulprogramming/playfulprogramming/content/LayZee/posts/a-quick-overview-of-the-deno-cli-1pm5/index.md

 *JSON dependency report for the `hello_world.ts` module.*

-# Install Deno module as executable
+# Install Deno module as executable {#install-deno-module-as-executable}

 Using the `deno install` command, we can install a Deno module as an executable.